srinu-9179/automotive/README.md

 # Atomotive Helmet-Detection-using-yoloV8
-This project aims to develop an automated helmet detection system using computer vision and deep learning techniques.
+This project aims to develop an automated helmet detection system using Yolov8.

  Week 1 – Project Initialization & Planning
 Objectives